 Cuts in the UK have harmed many of the most disadvantaged, including people who are disabled or low-paid.

 In May 2010 our economy had bounced back from the banking crisis and was growing well.

 The total wealth of Britain’s richest 1000 individuals and families has more than doubled over ten years, according to the Sunday Times Rich List.
-Meanwhile many ordinary people have been badly affected by low pay and cuts.

 Many dramas are based on a true story.
 I never thought I’d see a General Election based on fiction.
-The three main parties appear to have based their manifestoes on a rewritten version of our own recent history, and the media are going along with it.
-It is quite bizarre.

 In a column in the Telegraph, Fraser Nelson has stated:

 Ekklesia is a small organisation with big ideas.
 Can you help us spring into action in 2015?

 Select the newsletter(s) to which you want to subscribe or unsubscribe.

 The Anabaptist Network are hosting an important event on peace and reconciliation on the 12th March 2016 at Bloomsbury Central Baptist Church.

 Tweets by @Ekklesia_co_uk